lindosystems/lindoapi.jl/README.md

 # Using the JuMP Interface

 [JuMP](https://jump.dev/JuMP.jl/stable/) is a modeling language embedded in the Julia programming language.
-This section will cover the functions from JuMP that Lindoapi.jl supports, and how to use them.
+This section covers the functions from JuMP that Lindoapi.jl supports, and how to use them.
 Samples are also provided in the folder `JuMP_interface` for more concrete examples.

 ### Table of Contents
 1. Creating a Model